roblkenn/UM-OS/README.md

 # UM-OS
-This is an operating system for the raspberry pi 3 B+
+This is an operating system for the Raspberry Pi 3 B+